Sid-Sun/replicator-kuma/README.md

 - `NOTIFICATIONS_INSERT_MERGE`
 - `DEFAULT`

+Make sure to set this uniformly across your fleet, mixing and matching them will cause problems.

 | **script**                  | **differentiation**                                                                                                                                            | **what happens on replica**                                                           | **quirks**                                                                                                   |
 |-----------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------|
 | **replicator.sh**           | does not replicate notification tables                                                                                                                         | restore if SHA of main and replica dump changes                                       | notifications are not replicated                                                                             |